camunda-community-hub/micronaut-camunda-platform-7/README.md

 gradlew.bat clean run
 ```

-## Run the Hello World example app
+## Call the example app

-Open http://localhost:8080/greet/YourName in your browser
+Open in your browser:
+* http://localhost:8080/camunda/name will return "default" as the name of the default process engine.
+* http://localhost:8080/camunda/definitions will return "HelloWorld" as the currently deployed process model.